Buy Now, Pay Later (BNPL)...On Your Credit Card: Results

-In this section we seek to understand the potential vulnerability of consumers who use these products.
-From a consumer welfare standpoint, a regulator may be more worried about potential consumer detriment from a (ultimately) high-interest product sold to consumers in deprived areas than a zero-interest product sold to consumers in wealthy areas.
+We seek to understand the vulnerability of consumers using BNPL.
+Regulators' risk assessments consider the vulnerability of consumers using financial products (e.g. giving higher welfare weights to more deprived consumers).\footnote{\href{https://www.fca.org.uk/publication/consultation/cp21-13.pdf}{https://www.fca.org.uk/publication/consultation/cp21-13.pdf} \& \href{https://www.fca.org.uk/publication/finalised-guidance/fg21-1.pdf}{https://www.fca.org.uk/publication/finalised-guidance/fg21-1.pdf}} From a consumer welfare standpoint, a regulator may be more worried about potential consumer detriment from a (ultimately) high-interest product sold to lower income, less financially-capable consumers than a zero-interest product sold to consumers wealthy consumers.
+While we cannot observe income and other consumer characteristics at the individual level, we can draw upon postcode identifiers of the cardholder's address to match in measures at the local level.

-To evaluate this we aggregate data to the Local Authority District (LAD) -- areas of local government -- and merge in the 2019 English Indices of Multiple Deprivation (IMD) -- an official government composite measure ranking how deprived a district is.
-Due to tiny populations in a couple of districts we merge (i) City of London (population under 10,000) with Westminster and (ii) Isles of Scilly (population under 3,000) with Cornwall.
-This leaves us with 315 districts which we rank 1 to 315 where rank 1 is the most deprived and 315 the least.
+To evaluate this aspect we aggregate data to the Local Authority District -- areas of local government -- and merge in the 2019 English Indices of Multiple Deprivation (IMD).
+IMD is the official government measure providing a relative ranking across districts of deprivation.
+IMD is constructed from 39 indicators to ensure it captures a broad range of resources.\footnote{\href{https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\_data/file/833951/IoD2019\_Technical\_Report.pdf}{https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\_data/file/833951/IoD2019\_Technical\_Report.pdf}}

-Both panels in Figure 5 rank each authority by its IMD on the x-axes where a ranking of 1 is most deprived.
-On the y-axis Figure 5, Panel A shows the percent of credit cards with any BNPL transaction in the last 12 months.
-On the y-axis Figure 5, Panel B shows the share of the total value of spending on credit cards that is BNPL in the last 12 months.
-The size of each dot is the district's ONS population.
+Panels in Figure \ref{fig:lad} rank each authority by its IMD on the x-axes where a ranking of 1 is most deprived and 315 the least.
+Panels A and B use the sample of cards active in December 2021 and panels C and D those active in both January and December 2021 (results are consistent).
+We measure BNPL usage on credit cards the y-axes: Panels A and C use the percent of credit cards with \textit{any} transaction by a BNPL firm in the last 12 months, Panels B and D use the share of the total value of spending on credit cards that by a BNPL firm in the last 12 months.
+The size of each dot is each district's share of population.

-In both of these charts we plot a linear regression (Equation 1) to describe the unconditional (non-causal) relationship between these two rankings.
-There is one observation ($d$) per district in England (315 in total) where $Y_d$ are our measures of BNPL usage (0-100) and $IMD_d$ is the ranking of IMD (1-315 where a higher value is less deprived).
-We weight each observation by its district's ONS population - our results are unchanged if unweighted.
-We use robust standard errors.
+We plot a linear regression (Equation 2) to describe the unconditional (non-causal) relationship between IMD and BNPL usage.
+There is one observation ($d$) per district in England (315 in total) where $Y_d$ are our measures of BNPL usage (0-100) and $IMD_d$ is the ranking of IMD (1-315 where a higher value is \textit{less} deprived).
+We weight each observation by its district's ONS population and cluster standard errors by regions of the UK to allow for spatial correlation across districts.